Police Constable Degree Apprenticeships (PCDA) recruitment

 During Year 3 the apprentice will undertake advanced learning, development and professional practice (at academic Level 6) associated within a chosen specialism from the 5 principal areas of professional practice covered in Year 2.

-Officers on the PCDA have a three year probationary period and will commence on the highly competitive apprenticeship salary of £18,000 per annum (pro rata).
+Officers on the PCDA have a three year probationary period and will commence on the highly competitive apprenticeship salary of approximately £18,000 per annum (pro rata).
+Starting salary still to be determined nationally.

 In order to effectively tackle crime and bring offenders to justice, the police service must reflect, understand and enjoy the trust and confidence of all the diverse communities we serve.